robertrypula/simple-tetris/README.md

 # Update from 2023.02.08 - standalone WORKING even simpler tetris

-Initial project (Redux-like & TypeSccript) started in 2018 and it was never finished as I lost interest in it.
-In the meantime I wanted to create yet another tetris version that is totally platform independent & programming language independent.
-Somewhere during 2022 this finally happen and below you will find link to fully working game:
+Initial project (Redux-like & TypeScript) started in 2018 and it was never finished as I lost interest in it.
+In the meantime I wanted to create yet another Tetris version that is totally platform independent & programming language independent.
+Somewhere during 2022 this finally happen but I never published it... until now!
+Below you will find link to fully working game:

 [Play online](https://cdn.rypula.pl/simple-tetris/v1.3.0-rc/%21-even-simpler-tetris/)

 Check the source code of that HTML.
 Everything is inside one file.

 Few highlights:
-- this tetris game was made for educational purposes
+- this Tetris game was made for educational purposes
 - the game code (except simulation wrapper) has no JS syntactic sugar
-- there is no calls to external or even build in libraries (like JS's Math)
+- there are no calls to external or even build in libraries (like JS's Math)
 - you can easily port it to any other language like C just implement your own INPUT and OUTPUT ports handling and you are good to go
-- yes, that's the only file you need (linked above) from this repo to have working tetris
+- yes, that's the only file you need (linked above) from this repo to have working Tetris

 Below you will find old docs for the Redux-like & TypeScript version that was never finished: